untername/rent_auto_api/README.md

 # API for the car rental platform

-# A task - write an api in which you can:
+# There was a task - write an api in which you can:
 1) Add users.
 2) Add auto.
 3) Change user and car data.